 Which scenario is better for a client:

-A) Client reads the transparent values of a therapist.
-The values of the therapist are against the values of the client.
+A) Client reads the transparent values and approach of a therapist by reading their internet biography and visiting the therapist's website.
+Perhaps the client even finds the therapist's social media pages, and learn a little bit about who the therapist is as an individual.
+The values of the therapist are clearly against the values of the client.
 The client avoids making contact with that therapist, and finds another.

 B) Client contacts a therapist whose values are "hidden."
 There is no obvious conflict of values, client makes an appointment.
 Client invests money, time and energy into therapy, and only later learns, over the course of therapy, that the therapist has strong beliefs in direct opposition to their personal beliefs.